If you’re a college student in Wisconsin, you can vote at your school address.

 Can I register to vote in person on Election Day or during early voting?

-- On Election Day, you can register AND vote at your polling location, as long as you bring proof of residence for registering (cross-link to voter registration section above) and a Photo ID for voting.
-You can also register in person and vote early during early vote at any of the early vote locations in your municipality from October 19th to October 30th.
+- On Election Day, you can register AND vote at your polling location, as long as you bring proof of residence for registering (see voter registration section above) and a Photo ID for voting.
+You can also register in person and vote early during early vote at any of the early vote locations in your municipality from October 20th to October 30th.

 Should I re-register on campus if I am already registered at home?